gonespy/bstormps3/README.md

 ## In order to use the server, you need:
 * [Java 8 or higher](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) installed on the PC that will be running Gonespy
 * a DNS server that can resolve the gamespy.com domain to your Gonespy server, while serving all other DNS requests as normal.
-I used [maradns with deadwood](http://maradns.samiam.org/) with the settings detailed [here](MARADNS_DEADWOOD.md).
-If you have a router or NAS with DNS functionality, you could use that instead
+You can use [maradns with deadwood](http://maradns.samiam.org/) - see the guide [here](MARADNS_DEADWOOD.md).
+If you have a router or NAS with DNS functionality, you could use that instead.
 * to let Gonespy and the DNS server through any relevant firewalls.
 If running DNS & Gonespy on the same Windows PC, you will probably need to open a bunch of ports through Windows Firewall so your PS3 can connect.
 The ports Gonespy uses are
   * TCP: 80, 443, 29900, 29901
   * UDP: 27900